 In his smart, funny and satirical short story collection Fatal Errors, Paddy Scott offers up portraits of the alt-right movement, toxic masculinity and the technology that enables these movements and leads to loneliness, dehumanization and gullibility.
+3 copies left as of July 4, 2020.

 The Prejudgment Day Blues and other tales of comic woe gives us a blood thirsty character, a space travelling blunderer, a grieving widower and an ex-hippie trying to fit in.
 These are dark and quirky tales for the lonely and the quasi-cynics and those just trying to get through another night before the planet is burnt by the sun.
 Armageddon is just a heart beat away.